Ellesmere Port railway station: Facilities

 The station is staffed from Monday to Friday, between 06:05 and 14:00, and is unstaffed otherwise.
 The station has platform CCTV, a 109-space car park and a cycle rack with 10 spaces and secure storage for 14 cycles.
 Each platform has a waiting shelter.
 There are live electronic departure and arrival screens, on the platform, for passenger information.
 There is a payphone, next to the entrance, on platform 1.
 The station has vending machines, within the station concourse, next to the booking office.
 Platform 1, for Merseyrail services, can be accessed by ramp, for passengers with wheelchairs or prams.
 Platform 2, for Northern services, can be accessed by a passage alongside the staircase on Whitby Road.
 Cross-platform access, within the station, is by staircase only.

-Outside of the ticket office opening hours passengers must purchase tickets from the Ticket Vending Machine located on the platform.
+Outside of the ticket office opening hours passengers must purchase tickets from the ticket vending machine located on the platform.
 This machine can issue tickets to any destination on the rail network.
-Passengers failing to purchase a ticket will be liable for a Penalty fare if they board a Merseyrail service without obtaining a valid ticket.
+Passengers failing to purchase a ticket will be liable for a penalty fare if they board a Merseyrail service without obtaining a valid ticket.

-In 2014 the station office buildings were improved on Platform 1, to include a new and improved ticket office, a new toilet, a new café and retention of most of the building's classic features and works.

 Services

 Merseyrail Wirral Line services operate every 30 minutes each day (including Sunday) towards Birkenhead and Liverpool.
 Monday to Friday (except during the leaf-fall season in autumn), a few extra services run towards Liverpool in the morning and from Liverpool in the evening, giving a 15 minutes frequency in the peak direction only.
-These services are all provided by Merseyrail's fleet of Class 507 and Class 508 EMUs.
+These services are all provided by Merseyrail's fleet of Class 777 EMUs.

-As of May 2019, Northern Trains operates a limited service (three trains per day each way, Mondays to Saturdays only) to Helsby via Stanlow & Thornton and Ince & Elton, two of which continue on weekdays to Warrington Bank Quay and Manchester Victoria and one return working to Leeds via Todmorden.
-On Saturdays, all three trains terminate at Helsby.
+As of May 2023, Northern Trains operates a limited service (two trains per day each way, Mondays to Saturdays only) to Helsby via Stanlow & Thornton and Ince & Elton.
+No services stop at Stanlow, due to the poor condition of the station footbridge.
+The evening service from here continues beyond Helsby to Liverpool Lime Street via Warrington Bank Quay.